 The late Jim Rohn once said this, “You need to stand guard at the door of your mind.”
 If you really want to prevent nurse fatigue, then stand guard!

-Action step: Spend time exposing yourself to positive energy – watch “feel good” movies (I love Nemo, The Blind Side, Billy Elliot, The Holiday) watch amazing videos of heroism on YouTube (check out one of my favorites), hang out with people who are positive and who love life!
+Action step: Spend time exposing yourself to positive energy – watch “feel good” movies (I love Nemo, The Blind Side, Billy Elliot, The Holiday) watch amazing videos of heroism on YouTube, hang out with people who are positive and who love life!
 And for Pete’s sake – start setting boundaries with the energy vampires!
 Think “Abort Abort” when you see them coming.

 I hope this strategy helps you avoid or reverse nurse fatigue.
 All nurses should feel good about the work they do!